andreafortuna/andreafortuna.github.com/_drafts/2016-02-19-weekly-roundup-60.md

 --
 ![Humanerror](/weeklyroundup/images/humanerror.jpg)

+A lot of posts about Apple vs. FBI request to decrypt iPhones owned by terrorists

 - [Apple, the FBI, and the San Bernadino iPhone](https://freedom-to-tinker.com/blog/dwallach/apple-the-fbi-and-the-san-bernadino-iphone/){:target="_blank"}

 - [Apple says NO to iPhone backdoor in terror case](http://nakedsecurity.sophos.com/2016/02/17/apple-says-no-to-iphone-backdoor-in-terror-case/){:target="_blank"}